Wladimir Wertelecki: Chornobyl - Ukraine

 In 1999, a plan to establish a population based monitoring of birth defects upholding international standards in several regions of Ukraine was submitted and approved by the Ukrainian Ministry of Health, Wertelecki accepted to be the director of the project now referred to as OMNI-Net Ukraine Programs.
 In 2000, with initial support from the USAID, population surveillance of birth defects monitoring was initiated.
 In 2002, OMNI-Net data documented a high frequency of spina bifida, which persists to the present.
 Since then, OMNI-Net members advocate for the introduction of mandatory fortification of flour with folic acid to reduce spina bifida and related disorders by at least 50%.

 In 2006, OMNI-Net qualified for full membership of the European birth defects monitoring network (EUROCAT) and became a participant in the Collaborative Initiative of Fetal Alcohol Spectrum Consortium (CIFASD).
 The results indicate that pregnant women residing in Polissia region of Rivne province which were polluted by Chornobyl radionuclides had statistically significantly higher incorporated Cs-137 radionuclides compared to those residing in not-Polissia concurrently with population-based rates of developmental anomalies also statistically significantly higher in Polissia than in not-Polissia.
-This cause-effect association is considered by OMNI-Net partners lead by Wertelecki to be proven.
+This cause-effect association is considered by OMNI-Net partners, led by Wertelecki, to be proven.
 However, they consider prudent that it must be promptly confirmed to be followed by Public Health policies to reduce to zero in-utero exposures to Chornobyl radionuclides and other sources of ionizing radiation.

 During 2008 OMNI-Net joined the CIFASD network and Wertelecki accepted to be the International Coordinator of implementations in Ukraine under the direction of Dr. Christina Chambers Project Director, Department of Pediatrics, UCSD.
 The aim of the implementations is to define prenatal exposures to alcohol in large cohort and controls of exposed embryos and postnatal developmental parameters.
 The program is ongoing.